Seonghui Lee

 Peer-reviewed publications

-1. “Anchoring Vignettes as a Diagnostic Tool for Cross-National (In)Comparability of Survey Measures: The Case of Voters’ Left-Right Self-placement”(with Nick Lin).
-British Journal of Political Science (Forthcoming).
+3. “Anchoring Vignettes as a Diagnostic Tool for Cross-National (In)Comparability of Survey Measures: The Case of Voters’ Left-Right Self-placement”(with Nick Lin).
+British Journal of Political Science 54(2): 492-502, 2024.
 [Abstract]

 There are potentially multiple sources that make it difficult to compare the typical survey measure of the left-right self-placement cross-nationally.
 Among others, we focus on differential item functioning (DIF) due to the different use of response scales when the left-right is framed as an aggregate dimension of policies, and examine whether and to what extent the way ordinary citizens make use of the scale is cross-nationally comparable.
 Our goal is twofold.
 First, we assess the cross-national comparability of the left-right self-placement scale using the anchoring vignette method in nine European countries.
 Second, we propose a measure that quantifies the extent of DIF at the country level.
 The analyses of our original survey and other benchmark studies suggest that the size of cross-national DIF (CN-DIF) in the citizens’ use of left-right scale is relatively small when the left-right concept is considered in policy terms and the comparison is made among Western European countries.